VishalMX3/spyne-names/README.md

 - When the form, containing the name input, is submitted, a function `handlesubmit` is called.
 - If the input is not empty, `setNames` function is called which updates the `names` state.
+- Note: The `name` is converted to lower case to maintain consistency.
 - If the `name` already exists in the `names` object, its count is incremented; otherwise, the `name` is added with a count of 1.

 > Rendering top 10 frequemt names: